gfpkelly1986/survey-response-handler/README.md

 # Live Features:
 - Ability to check the survey responses for new entries and see a table of all responses

 ![Checking for responses](assets/images/check-for-responses.PNG)

 ![Choice of table data](assets/images/choice-of-table.PNG)

 - Ability to update the sheet so it knows the new total of responses

 - View a table of all responses

 ![Full table of responses](assets/images/getting-table.PNG)

 - View age related data.
 How long various age categories spend on social media

 ![Age related data](assets/images/option1.PNG)

 - View top platform for feelings of happiness

 ![Top platform happy](assets/images/top-performer-happy.PNG)

 - View top platform for feelings of connectedness

 ![Top platform connected](assets/images/top-performer-connected.PNG)

 - View top platform for feelings of anxiousness

 ![Top platform anxious](assets/images/top-performer-anxious.PNG)

 - View top performer keeping users Informed

 ![Top platform informed](assets/images/top-performer-informed.PNG)

-- Input validation at beginning and during the program
+- Input validation at the beginning of the program.
+Validating string input for yes and no answers.

 ![Input validation at options list](assets/images/input-validation1.PNG)

+- Input validation when expecting inputs of ['1','2','3','4','5']

 ![Input validation 2 ](assets/images/input-validation2.PNG)
 - Ability to respond to new entries to the sheet.
 New totals and tables built and returned as new entries come in up to a limit of 50 responses.